PetrKorab/Arabica/README.md

 # Arabica
 **Python package for exploratory text data analysis**

 Text data is often recorded as a time series with significant variability over time.
-Some examples of time-series text data include Twitter tweets, product reviews, and newspaper headlines.
+Some examples of time-series text data include Twitter tweets, research article metadata, product reviews, and newspaper headlines.
 Arabica provides functions to make the exploratory analysis of such datasets simple.

 Arabica provides these methods: